 Each week, students in all divisions of Lincoln–from early childhood through Upper School–attend a silent meeting, where they reflect and build community together in silence.
 The structure of these meetings varies by age group to ensure that students can experience and understand the practice in age-appropriate ways.
 For students and faculty alike, silent meeting is a priceless opportunity to slow down, unplug, and be present in the midst of their fast-paced days.

-Lincoln’s educational philosophy and practices incorporate the Quaker testimonies of Simplicity, Peace, Integrity, Community, Equality, Service & Stewardship of the Earth into daily life in our community.
+Lincoln’s educational philosophy and practices incorporate the Quaker tenets of Simplicity, Peace, Integrity, Community, Equality, Service, and Stewardship of the Earth into daily life in our community.

 Campus and Facilities

-The Providence campus is at 301 Butler Avenue on the East Side of Providence, and is made up of Faxon Hall, the Dorothy Gifford Science Wing, the Paul and Ruth Levinger Dining Room, the Francis Wheeler Gymnasium, the Ebner, Elson, Hart Music Center, the STEAM Hub for Girls Art Gallery and classroom, Murray Middle School, the Lower School, the Little School, the Boss-McLoughlin Gymnasium, and Dwight House.
+The Providence campus is at 301 Butler Avenue on the East Side of Providence, and is made up of Faxon Hall, the Francis Wheeler Gymnasium, the Ebner, Elson, Hart Music Center, the STEAMx Hub, Art Gallery, Murray Middle School, the Lower School, the new LEED Gold–certified Little School building, the Carriage House, the Boss-McLoughlin Gymnasium, and Dwight House.

-Lincoln’s outdoor athletic facilities, located at Faxon Farm (160 Danforth Street in Rehoboth, MA), features the Murray Family Athletic Complex, comprised of a state-of-the-art artificial turf field, two natural turf fields, and the Boss Family Tennis Center with six all-weather tennis courts.
-The site is also home to the Carriage House and Terrace, historic farmhouse, and barn.
+Lincoln’s 36-acre satellite campus, located at historic Faxon Farm (160 Danforth Street in Rehoboth), is home to the Murray Family Athletic Complex, which features a state-of-the-art artificial turf field, two natural turf fields, and six tennis courts.
+The site is also home to the historic farmhouse, barn, and more.
+Faxon Farm has hosted dances, closings, Commencement, family fun nights, and even the occasional wedding.

 This weekly email communication is the best way to be kept in the loop on current happenings, announcements, and calendar updates in all divisions at Lincoln.
 New families begin receiving the GreenScene in the summer months.